dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/07/11
+There is a difference between what we think, what we say, what we do, how things work out, and how we interpret what happened (and all of these are probably interleaved).
+It seems that a lot of software design is based on what we say, so this could be an opportunity to improve 🤔

 #### 2024/07/10
 Random #IntelliJ tip: you can use extend and shrink selection actions (and the keyboard shortcuts) in UI trees, e.g. to select files in the project view!